CyberFlameGO/svnpython/Doc/library/calendar.rst

    .. versionadded:: 2.5

 :class:`TextCalendar` instances have the following methods:

-   .. method:: formatmonth(theyear, themonth[, w[, l]])
+.. method:: TextCalendar.formatmonth(theyear, themonth[, w[, l]])

    Return a month's calendar in a multi-line string.
 If *w* is provided, it specifies the width of the date columns, which are centered.
 If *l* is given, it specifies the number of lines that each week will use.
-Depends on the first weekday as specified in the constructor or set by the :meth:`setfirstweekday` method.
+Depends on the first weekday as set by :func:`setfirstweekday`.

-   .. method:: prmonth(theyear, themonth[, w[, l]])
+.. method:: TextCalendar.prmonth(theyear, themonth[, w[, l]])

    Print a month's calendar as returned by :meth:`formatmonth`.

-   .. method:: formatyear(theyear, themonth[, w[, l[, c[, m]]]])
+.. method:: TextCalendar.formatyear(theyear, themonth[, w[, l[, c[, m]]]])

    Return a *m*-column calendar for an entire year as a multi-line string.
 Optional parameters *w*, *l*, and *c* are for date column width, lines per week, and number of spaces between month columns, respectively.
-Depends on the first weekday as specified in the constructor or set by the :meth:`setfirstweekday` method.
+Depends on the first weekday as set by :meth:`setfirstweekday`.
 The earliest year for which a calendar can be generated is platform-dependent.

-   .. method:: pryear(theyear[, w[, l[, c[, m]]]])
+.. method:: TextCalendar.pryear(theyear[, w[, l[, c[, m]]]])

    Print the calendar for an entire year as returned by :meth:`formatyear`.

 .. class:: HTMLCalendar([firstweekday])